There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 4. Northern Water Snake

-The Northern Water snake can be found all over New Hampshire, with the exception of the state’s northernmost regions.
+The Northern Water snake can be found all over New Hampshire, except the state’s northernmost regions.

-They are one of the most frequent types of snakes in New Hampshire state, and their population is quite stable.
+They are one of the most frequent snakes in New Hampshire state, and their population is quite stable.

 They are bulky and can reach lengths between 24 and 42 inches (60 and 104 centimeters).